Omozuas/superstore/README.md

-# shoppingapp
+# superstoreapp

 A simple shopping app built with Flutter.

 ## Description

-ShoppingApp is a simple mobile application that allows users to browse through products, add them to a cart, and proceed to checkout.
+superstoreApp is a simple mobile application that allows users to browse through products, add them to a cart, and proceed to checkout.
 The app demonstrates basic Flutter concepts such as navigation, state management, apis,and custom widgets .

 - **Usage:**
 1. Home Screen: Browse through the list of products.